opinsys/puavo-ticket/README.md

 ## puavo-ticket API documentation

-The Javascript API documentation is generated with [YUIDoc][] is available in
+The Javascript API documentation is generated with [YUIDoc][] and is available in

 <http://opinsys.github.io/puavo-ticket/>